 - In Features page, Make sure “.Net Framework 3.5” is already installed. if not, select that check box.

 - Click “Next” on AD FS page

-- Choose "Federation Service" under Role Services section
+- Choose “Federation Service” under the Role Services section

-- Click on "Install" button to start installing ADFS Server role.
+- Click on the “Install” button to start installing the ADFS Server role.

 - Wait for the installation to complete.
 Click on “Close” button to exit from the wizard.

-- Go to Server Manager, Click on "AD FS" tab.
-There will be a notification at the top saying "Configuration required for Federation service".
-Click on "More" link, that pops up a message.
+- Go to Server Manager, Click on the “ADFS” tab.
+There will be a notification at the top saying “Configuration required for Federation service”.
+Click on the “More” link, which pops up a message.

-- Click on "Run the AD FS Management snap-in" link to run Post-deployment configuration wizard.
+- Click on the “Run the AD FS Management snap-in” link to run the Post-deployment configuration wizard.

-- Choose "Create a new Federation Service" option in welcome screen.
+- Choose the “Create a new Federation Service” option on the welcome screen.